pguardati/spark-etl-template/README.md

 # Important:
 When the application is completed,
-closet the ssh connection with the cluster
+close the ssh connection with the cluster
 and destroy the infrastructure, running:
 ```
 python spark_etl_template/script/delete_infrastructure.py spark_etl_template/config/